assareh/transit-app-example/backend/README.md

 # Instructions
 Please note that the [Transform secrets engine](https://www.vaultproject.io/docs/secrets/transform) is an Enterprise only feature.
 If you wish to use Transform in this demo, make sure you are using Vault Enterprise.
-The Vault Enterprise binary is available at releases.hashicorp.com/vault, and will be denoted by a +ent in the name.
+The Vault Enterprise binary is available at releases.hashicorp.com/vault, and will be denoted by +ent in the name.
 It will run for 30 minutes without a license before shutting down.

 Install flask, hvac, and mysql connector:
 ```
-pip3 install Flask mysql-connector-python hvac
+pip3 install -r requirements.txt
 ```

 ## Configuration

-The application reads a file named "config.ini" when it starts.
-Database location, credentials, etc, are contained therein.
+This application reads the following required configuration parameters from environment variables at startup:
+* `VAULT_ADDR` - Vault cluster or server address
+* `VAULT_AUTH_METHOD` - Specifying which Vault authentication method to use.
+Currently must be set to either `TOKEN` or `AZURE_JWT`.
+If set to AZURE_JWT, your Vault auth method must be configured at the default path of `jwt` with a role of `dev-role`.
+* `VAULT_DATABASE_CREDS_PATH` - Vault MySQL database dynamic credentials path
+* `VAULT_NAMESPACE` - Vault namespace
+* `VAULT_TRANSFORM_PATH` - Vault Transform engine path
+* `VAULT_TRANSIT_PATH` - Vault Transit engine path
+* `MYSQL_ADDR` - MySQL database address (omit port as it is currently hardcoded to 3306)

+Optional:
+* `VAULT_TOKEN` - Required if Vault auth method is set to `TOKEN`

 ## Run